tinymce/tinymce-docs/plugins/quickbars.md

 keywords: plugin inlite quickbar
 ---

-The Quick Toolbar plugin (`quickbar`) enables new user interface components to help users create content faster.
+The Quick Toolbar plugin (`quickbars`) enables new user interface components to help users create content faster.
 It can be used to create an experience similar to Medium, Quip, and other modern editing tools.

 It replaces the capabilities of the `inlite` theme in TinyMCE 4 or earlier.